Harald-U/docker-101/docs/lab5.md

 You can look at what makes up an image using the docker image history command.
 You can see the command that was used to create each layer within an image.

-Use the `docker image history` command to see the layers in the getting-started image you created earlier in the tutorial.
+Use the `docker image history` command to see the layers in the todo-app image you created earlier in the tutorial.

 ```
-docker image history getting-started
+docker image history todo-app
 ```

 You should get output that looks something like this (dates/IDs may be different).